MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex04_Attacks_Defender.md

 ![Lab overview.](../Media/SC-200-Lab_Diagrams_Mod9_L1_Ex5.png)

->**Important**: The lab exercises for Learning Path #9 are in a *standalone* environment.
-If you exit the lab before completing it, you will be required to re-run the configurations again.
+>**Important**: The lab exercises for Learning Path #9 are in a *standalone, shared* environment.
+Other students are using the same environment.
+You will need to coordinate with the other students on who will perform these tasks.
+First, we will check to see if the environment is already configured before you proceed.
+Also, if you exit the lab before completing it, you will be required to re-run the configurations again.

 ### Estimated time to complete this lab: 30 minutes